Injuries Suffered by Industrial Workers

 Because industrial workers often do physically taxing work, it is crucial that they have a safe environment in which to work and are not pushed to their physical limits and the point of injury.
 Workers have rights and do not have to labor in dangerous conditions.
 If you observe serious hazards at work, report them to your employer or file a complaint with OSHA.

 In Pennsylvania, workers who do suffer an injury on the job have access to Workers’ Compensation benefits that cover all medical costs, lost wages, disfigurement, and partial or total disabilities.
 Families who have lost a loved one can receive death benefits.
 If your injury was caused by defective equipment, you can also file a third-party personal injury claim.
-Contact an experienced Philadelphia Workers’ Compensation lawyer who can assist you in filing your claim and maximize the benefits you receive.
+Contact an experienced Philadelphia industrial workers’ compensation lawyer who can assist you in filing your claim and maximize the benefits you receive.

 Whether you are filing a claim for an injury or your existing benefits are being challenged, we have the knowledge and experience to help you.
-Call Gross & Kenny, LLP today at 215-512-1500 and schedule your free consultation.
-You can also complete our online contact form.
+Call Gross & Kenny, LLP today to schedule your free consultation.
 We are conveniently located in Philadelphia, Pennsylvania, and we serve clients throughout the surrounding areas such as Bustleton and South Philly.